 Tests and examinations are delivered either in-class or off campus on the students' personal computer.
 Students must refer to the course Topical Outline and Falcon Online for topics, dates, and delivery of tests/examinations.
-Students must be prepared whether the test/examinations is delivered in-class or off campus.
-The instructor may change the delivery of the test anytime during the course of the semester.
+Students must be prepared whether the test/examination is delivered in-class or off campus.
+The instructor may change the delivery of the test anytime during the semester.

 Off Campus Online Tests are made available to complete during a three (3) day duration.
 Dates, directions, and allotted time for each test/examination will be provided on Falcon Online.
 Tests/examinations are timed, so be prepared.
-There are no exceptions if you do not complete a test/examination within the time allotted time.
+There are no exceptions if a student does not complete a test/examination within the time allotted time.